 Neuroendocrine tumours (NETs) grow in neuroendocrine cells found throughout the body.
-Pancreatic neuroendocrine tumours (PancNETs) start in the neuroendocrine cells in the pancreas called Islet of Langerhans cells.
+Pancreatic neuroendocrine tumours are often known as pancreatic NETs, PNETs or pancNETs.
+They start in the neuroendocrine cells in the pancreas called Islet of Langerhans cells.
 Neuroendocrine cells produce hormones that help to control how our body works.
 Neuroendocrine tumours can be cancerous (malignant) or non-cancerous (benign), although they can all become cancerous.

 The NET Patient Foundation has more detailed information about the different neuroendocrine tumours, including pancreatic neuroendocrine tumours.